Idiosyncrasy: Idiosyncratic property

-Idiosyncrasy in religion

-Among religious people, idiosyncrasy means behavior that is different from the usual, different from that which is generally seen as common, yet also as different social behavior that can be seen in the varieties of cults.

 Medicine

 Disease

 Idiosyncrasy defined the way physicians conceived diseases in the 19th century.
 They considered each disease as a unique condition, related to each patient.
 This understanding began to change in the 1870s, when discoveries made by researchers in Europe permitted the advent of a "scientific medicine", a precursor to the evidence-based medicine that is the standard of practice today.

 Pharmacology

 The term idiosyncratic drug reaction denotes an aberrant or bizarre reaction or hypersensitivity to a substance, without connection to the pharmacology of the drug.
 It is what is known as a Type B reaction.
 Type B reactions have the following characteristics: they are usually unpredictable, might not be picked up by toxicological screening, not necessarily dose-related, incidence and morbidity low but mortality is high.
 Type B reactions are most commonly immunological (e.g. penicillin allergy).

 Psychiatry and psychology

-In psychiatry, the term means a specific and unique mental condition of a patient, often accompanied by neologisms.
-In psychoanalysis and behaviorism, it is used for the personal way a given individual reacts, perceives and experiences a common situation: a certain dish made of meat may cause nostalgic memories in one person and disgust in another.
+The word is used for the personal way a given individual reacts, perceives and experiences: a certain dish made of meat may cause nostalgic memories in one person and disgust in another.
 These reactions are called idiosyncratic.